Occupational Exposure

 Lawsuits Against Manufacturers

-Chemical plant workers may also sue companies that supplied asbestos-containing equipment and materials to their facilities.
+Chemical plant workers may also sue companies that supplied ACM equipment and materials to their facilities.
 Defendants commonly include:

 • Pump and valve manufacturers